saferpay/sndbx/texts/psd2.md

 As a rule of thumb, ask yourself the following question:

 **Is the card holder present, to enter his/her card details, or otherwise be able to interact with your webshop/system?
-If so: SCA hast to be performed, in any case!**
+If so: SCA has to be performed, in any case!**

 This also applies to card registrations, if the card holder is not present during the next, real, transaction!

 Also make sure, that you use a flow, that can do SCA -in form of <a href="/sndbx/#3ds">3D Secure</a>- in the first Place!
-Be it the <a href="Integration_PP.html">Payment Page</a> or the <a href="Integration_trx.html">Transaction Interface</a>.
+Be it the <a href="Integration_PP.html">Payment Page</a>, the <a href="Integration_trx.html">Transaction Interface</a> or <a href ="scd.html#scd-sa">a Standalone Secure Card Data Registration</a> with an <a href="scd.html#scd-check">ONLINE_STRONG check</a>.
 Saferpay will always attempt 3D Secure and thus SCA!

 **Your acquiring contract also has to support 3D Secure!** However most acquirers do not offer contracts without 3D Secure in the first place, without being explicitly asked for one.
 When in doubt: Ask your acquirer, if your contract is set up for 3D Secure, or not!